-For more information, please contact the City of Atlanta Arborist at (404) 330.6874
+You can also contact the City of Atlanta Arborist Division directly at (404) 330.6874 to request a copy of the current list.

 07 MOVING FORWARD.

 Successfully implementing the Lifelong Inman Park Master Plan will be an ongoing process that requires the collaboration of many different partners, such as IPNA, the City of Atlanta, and the current and future residents of Inman Park.
 As IPNA, the City, and others move forward with implementing the vision of this plan, the four working groups formed under the IPNA Lifelong Inman Park